-- 1 Best airports to start the Camino
+- 1 Where should I fly to start the Camino de Santiago?

 The French Way is one of the longest routes of the Camino de Santiago.
 More than 800 km to go through on the way from St-Jean-Pied-de-Port (starting point) to Santiago de Compostela.
 As such, most of the pilgrims divide the walk in sections, each of them with their own airports around.